 \section{Discussions}

-\paragraph{Limitations} Our study is restricted to classification tasks, without evaluating on dense-prediction downstream tasks, \eg, object detection and segmentation.
-We leave this for further work. \paragraph{Conclusions} We investigate the self-supervised pre-training of lightweight ViTs, and demonstrate the usefulness of the advanced lightweight ViT pre-training strategy on improving the performance of downstream tasks.
-An advanced pre-training recipe named MAE-lite is developed, which enhances the performance of the vanilla ViT-Tiny, and achieves comparable or even better accuracy to previous SOTA ConvNets and ViT derivatives.
-Some surprising properties about the pre-training are revealed, \eg, MAE-lite is not sensitive to the scale of the pre-training dataset, but shows more dependency on the downstream dataset scale.
-We also present some insights on what matters for the downstream performance with pre-training, and demonstrate that lower layers of MAE-lite matter much more than higher layers.
-Then, by further comparing with the pre-trained representations of the up-scaled models, a distillation strategy during pre-training is developed, which contributes to better downstream performance, especially on data-insufficient datasets.
+\paragraph{Limitations.} Our study is restricted to classification tasks and some dense-prediction tasks.
+We leave the exploration of more tasks for further work. \paragraph{Conclusions.} We investigate the self-supervised pre-training of lightweight ViTs, and demonstrate the usefulness of the advanced lightweight ViT pre-training strategy in improving the performance of downstream tasks, even comparable to most delicately-designed SOTA networks on ImageNet.
+Some properties about the pre-training are revealed, \eg, these methods fail to benefit from large-scale pre-training data, and show more dependency on the downstream dataset scale.
+We also present some insights on what matters for downstream performance.
+They may indicate potential future directions in improving pre-training on lightweight models, the value of which has also been demonstrated as it guides the design of our proposed distillation strategy and helps to achieve much better downstream performance.
 We expect our research may provide useful experience and advance the study of self-supervised learning on lightweight ViTs.

-\begin{ack} This work was supported by the National Key R\&D Program of China (Grant No. 2018AAA0102802, 2018AAA0102800), the Natural Science Foundation of China (Grant No. 61972394, 62036011, 62192782, 61721004, U2033210, 62172413), the Key Research Program of Frontier Sciences, CAS (Grant No. QYZDJ-SSW-JSC040), the China Postdoctoral Science Foundation (Grant No. 2021M693402).
-Jin Gao was also supported in part by the Youth Innovation Promotion Association, CAS. \end{ack}
+\textbf{Acknowledgment.} The authors would like to thank the anonymous reviewers for their valuable comments and suggestions.
+This work was supported in part by the National Key R\&D Program of China (Grant No. 2020AAA0105802, 2020AAA0105800), the Natural Science Foundation of China (Grant No. U22B2056, 61972394, U2033210, 62036011, 62192782, 61721004, 62172413), the Beijing Natural Science Foundation (Grant No. L223003, JQ22014), the Major Projects of Guangdong Education Department for Foundation Research and Applied Research (Grant No. 2017KZDXM081, 2018KZDXM066), the Guangdong Provincial University Innovation Team Project (Grant No. 2020KCXTD045), the Zhejiang Provincial Natural Science Foundation (Grant No. LDT23F02024F02).
+Jin Gao was also supported in part by the Youth Innovation Promotion Association, CAS.